heini208/fault_detector_spot/documentation/System_Design.md

 For extended per-command explanations, refer to the dedicated **Command Reference Document**, which contains argument structures, parameter options, and example use cases.

-**Note on Current Limitation**
+> **Note on Current Limitation**:

-The system presently uses separate ROS 2 subscribers for Basic Commands and Complex Commands, even though both forward incoming messages into the same callback and unified processing pipeline.
-When commands of both types are published in quick succession, for example in recorded playback scenarios, their relative order may occasionally become inconsistent.
+> The system presently uses separate ROS 2 subscribers for Basic Commands and Complex Commands, even though both forward incoming messages into the same
+> callback
+> and unified processing pipeline.
+When commands of both types are published in quick succession, for example in recorded playback scenarios, their relative
+> order
+> may occasionally become inconsistent.
 This has so far only been observed during recorded message replay but not during live operation.

-As a temporary workaround, all Basic Commands can be encapsulated within Complex Command messages.
-This ensures that the full sequence of operations is received through a single subscriber path and therefore preserves ordering.
+> As a temporary workaround, all Basic Commands can be encapsulated within Complex Command messages.
+This ensures that the full sequence of operations is
+> received
+> through a single subscriber path and therefore preserves ordering.
-This limitation will be resolved once the Basic Command type is either removed or merged into a unified command structure.
+> This limitation will be resolved once the Basic Command type is either removed or merged into a unified command structure.

 ### Buffered Command Subtree

+#### Command Execution Flow

 Once commands have been received, validated, and converted into their internal representations by the CommandSubscriber node, they are placed into a shared command buffer on the system’s blackboard.
 At this point the command-handling layer has completed its responsibility: commands are normalized, ordered, and